LSR614/Klaviyo-challenge/README.md

     └── recommend.ts          # DSA recommendation engine
 ```

-## AI Usage Disclosure

-Built with Claude (Anthropic).
-Claude helped with:
-- Architecture and API integration
-- DSA algorithm implementations
-- TypeScript types
-- Documentation
+## Development Notes

+This project was built iteratively with modern developer tooling to accelerate setup and experimentation.
-All code reviewed and tested by developer.
+All core features, architecture decisions, and integrations were implemented, reviewed, and validated by the developer.

-## License

-MIT
+The final system reflects hands-on design and debugging across frontend, backend APIs, data modeling, and third-party integrations.